TheSilvered/nest/docs/c_api/c_api-runtime_stack.md

 **Description:**

-Destroys the contents of a call stack.
+Destroy the contents of a call stack.

 ---